E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

   ```

-**Now, you have accomplished the basic installation of Gentoo Linux**
+**Now, you have completed the basic installation of Gentoo Linux.**